wizaplace/starterkit/README.md

-# Wizaplace front-office demo
+# Wizaplace front-office StarterKit

-The StarterKit is a template web application for creating a front-office for Wizaplace.
+The StarterKit is a template web application for creating an e-commerce front-office for Wizaplace.

 It is based on PHP 7.1, Symfony 3 and [our PHP SDK](https://github.com/wizaplace/wizaplace-php-sdk).
 The front-office connects to Wizaplace through the API ([API documentation](https://sandbox.wizaplace.com/api/v1/doc/)).